ebarzegar/bioinformatics-portfolio/01_Gene_and_Protein_Annotation/README.md

 ## Project Overview

-This project investigates the human **TPI1 (Triosephosphate Isomerase)** gene using publicly available bioinformatics databases.
+This project investigates the human **TPI1 (Triosephosphate Isomerase)** gene uan essential enzyme in the glycolysis pathway.

 The analyses include identification of transcript variants, exploration of single nucleotide polymorphisms (SNPs), retrieval of coding sequences, and pairwise sequence alignment of both nucleotide and protein sequences.